-An F-1 student is eligible to transfer to UC Berkeley if he/she is in valid F-1 status at the time of transfer.
+An F-1 student is eligible to transfer to UC Berkeley if they are in valid F-1 status at the time of transfer.
 There can be no more than a 5-month gap between schools from the last date of attendance, OR the last day of Optional Practical Training (OPT), whichever is later.
 The deadline for F-1 students to request a transfer is 60 days after the program completion date or OPT end date, whichever is later.

-J-1 students who wish to transfer from their current program sponsor to UCB must consult with the International Student Advisors at both schools.
+J-1 students who wish to transfer from their current program sponsor to UC Berkeley must consult with international student advisers at both schools.

 To be eligible for a J-1 at UC Berkeley, the student must:

 - receive a majority of their financial support from sources other than personal funds.

-- have adequate financial support for all of your school and living expenses, including additional financial support for any accompanying family members, for the duration of your degree program as determined by normative time AND 51% of your total financial support comes from an institutional or government sponsor in the form of a scholarship, fellowship, assistantship, stipend, tuition waiver, or other direct support provided specifically for the educational program.
+- have adequate financial support for all of their school and living expenses, including additional financial support for any accompanying family members, for the duration of your degree program as determined by normative time AND 51% of your total financial support comes from an institutional or government sponsor in the form of a scholarship, fellowship, assistantship, stipend, tuition waiver, or other direct support provided specifically for the educational program.
 Personal or family funds do not qualify.
 Loans or support from individuals do not qualify.

-- request a J-1 transfer before his or her DS-2019 program end date.
+- request a J-1 transfer before their DS-2019 program end date.

-- transfer by his/her program completion date or the end of the Academic Training period, whichever is later.
+- transfer by their program completion date or the end of the Academic Training period, whichever is later.

 - not transfer during their 30-day grace period following completion.

 - apply for a new visa with the new institution's DS-2019 if planning to travel abroad between programs.
-If the J-1 student remains in the U.S. between transfer institutions and does not leave the country, a new J-1 visa stamp is not required.
+If the J-1 student remains in the United States between transfer institutions and does not leave the country, a new J-1 visa stamp is not required.

 Steps to Transfer to UC Berkeley: